Capabilities and ChromeOptions

 Common use cases

-Use custom profile (also called user data directory)
+Use a custom profile

-By default, ChromeDriver will create a new temporary profile for each session.
-At times you may want to set special preferences or just use a custom profile altogether.
-If the former, you can use the 'chrome.prefs' capability (described later below) to specify preferences that will be applied after Chrome starts.
-If the latter, you can use the user-data-dir Chrome command-line switch to tell Chrome which profile to use:
+If using the temporary profile, you can use the chrome.prefs capability to specify preferences to apply after Chrome starts.
+For custom profiles, you can use the user-data-dir Chrome command-line switch to tell Chrome which profile to use:

 ChromeOptions options = new ChromeOptions();